Installing underlay and tile battens

 Underlay is generally held in place by the tile battens, but where nailing is required, nails should be extra large head felt nails of 3.35 mm shank diameter and 20 mm long.

 Lay the underlay, starting at, and parallel to, the eaves, maintaining a consistent tautness.
-Allow a nominal 10mm drape between rafters to allow any water entering the batten cavity to drain safely away to the gutter.
-Install underlay support trays at the eaves and lap the underlay 150mm over the underlay support trays.
+Allow approximately 15mm drape between rafters to allow any water entering the batten cavity to drain safely away to the gutter.
+Install underlay support trays at the eaves with 150mm lap at the ends positioned over a joist (for nailing).
+Lap the underlay 150mm over the underlay support trays.

 At a bedded verge, the underlay should finish over the outer skin of brickwork or outer rafter in the case of an overhanging verge.
 Where dry verge systems are used the underlay should overhang the verge as specified by the tile manufacturer.

-At a duo-pitch ridge the underlay from one side should overlap the underlay on the other side by at least 150mm.
-This can be reduced to 100 mm for roof pitches of 35 degrees and above.
-Where a dry fix ventilated ridge system is used the underlay at each side should terminate below apex as specified by the manufacturer.
+At a duo-pitch ridge, the underlay from one side should overlap the underlay on the other side by at least 150mm.
+Where a dry fix ventilated ridge system is used the underlay at each side should terminate below the apex as specified by the manufacturer.

 At a monopitch ridge the underlay should extend over the top fascia or masonry by a minimum of 100mm.